XIMDEX/structured-data/doc/guide.md

 At this time we have a new type supporting values of Date type.

-This operation will response a JSON code with the property containing the new type:
+This operation will return a JSON object with the property containing the new type:

 ```json
 {